WildernessLabs/Documentation/README.md

 ### 2. Install prerequisites: Ruby, Jekyll, Bundler, and various gems

-Open a terminal and run:
+Open a terminal and navigate to the `Documentation/docs` folder and run:

 ```
 $ brew install ruby